mdn/kuma/docs/data.rst

     time scripts/create_sample_db.sh

-This takes 30 - 60 minutes with a good internet connection.
+This takes 2 to 2½ hours with a good internet connection.
 This is then uploaded to the ``mdn-downloads`` site:

 * https://mdn-downloads.s3-us-west-2.amazonaws.com/index.html